Alison Hill

 Picture

 Sisters in Spitfires (Indigo Dreams, 2015), celebrates the women who flew with the Air Transport Auxiliary (ATA) during the Second World War.
-They flew Anything to Anywhere - from Tiger Moths to Wellingtons and four-engine bombers - but shared a love of the iconic Spitfire.
+They flew Anything to Anywhere - from Tiger Moths to Wellingtons and four-engine bombers - but shared a love of the Spitfire.
 There were 164 women of the 1,246 ATA aircrew, including four female engineers, from over 25 countries.
-Pilots had no instruments or radios and were at the mercy of the British weather and enemy aircraft, often ferrying several planes each day.
-Their motto was Aetheris Avidi - Eager for the Air.
+One in ten lost their lives.

-This an outstanding tribute to the ATA women and all they achieved.
+An outstanding tribute to the ATA women and all they achieved.
 Their story is humbling, no matter how modest they are about it today.
-Jacky Hyams, The Spitfire Story (IWM, 2017)
+Jacky Hyams, The Spitfire Story (Imperial War Museum, 2017), in which two poems from this collection appear.

 Picture

-Fifty Ways to Fly features over 45 poets and songwriters and was published in 2017 in support of the British Women Pilots' Association.
+Fifty Ways to Fly features over 45 poets and songwriters and was published in 2017 in support of the British Women Pilots' Association (BWPA).

 Picture